Tyrric’s Madness

 “The Void,” said Keelath.

-“As he did to me,” Mirium whispered, and she clung to Keelath, too.
+“As he did to me,” Mirium whispered, and Tyrric could feel her clinging to Keelath.

 “Who did what?”
 Alelsa was back.
 Tyrric felt terrible looking at her.
 Her normally sleek hair was bushy and bent, and though she had changed into a new gown recently, evidenced by the neat folds in the sleeves and collar, her eyes were red from crying and lack of sleep.